psparthiban21/psparthiban21/README.md

 **Site Reliability Engineer**

+**Leadership**

 - Collaborated closely with developers and analysts to address project requirements, effectively managing time and prioritizing multiple projects.
 - Reviewed monitoring events periodically, tuning threshold limits, and adding new monitoring endpoints to align with DevOps standards.
 - Led and managed a 7 Site Reliability Engineers team, delegating tasks, providing mentorship, and technical training.
 - Partnered with IT and business departments to identify procedural gaps, documenting them for Scrum calls.
+- Working with Directors and Top level management to identify the Yearly goals and
 - Administered company information security testing and protection plans.
 - Oversaw hardware infrastructure, staying updated with the latest technology trends.
-- Ensured software patches were applied and implemented measures to protect against threats.
+- Ensured software patches were applied and implemented measures to protect against threats as a part of global complaints.
 - Made recommendations for mitigating identified risks and improving system reliability.
 - Designed and developed training manuals to increase security awareness throughout the company.

+**Day Activities**
 - Monitored live systems in real-time to identify threats and performance issues.
 - Created customized Docker images based on project requirements.
 - Developed and managed multiple application images using technologies such as Java, Node.js, and Python.
 - Automated onboarding service deployments, significantly reducing manual effort.
-- Fully automated the end-to-end production deployment process, achieving a production-ready state in less than 5 minutes.
-- Designed and implemented end-to-end pipelines using Pipeline as Code (PaC) in Jenkins.
 - Streamlined the DevOps culture and aligned processes through Infrastructure as Code (IaC) and Pipeline as Code (PaC).
 - Maintained consistent infrastructure across multiple projects using shared libraries and standardized configurations.
 - Configured highly available and scalable platforms for applications using IaC and PaC.
 - Utilized Ansible for automation, developing playbooks, and troubleshooting incidents.
 - Configured telemetry for cloud services using Prometheus and Grafana.
 - Received expert training on Oracle DevOps, telemetry configuration, and Oracle Exadata Cloud@Customer.
-- Implemented Azure solutions App Service, Function App, Storage Account, Azure Data Factory, Azure Key Vault, Log Analytics, Vnet/subnet.
 - Configured Oracle Cloud@Customer Gen2 Exadata services and monitored Exadata infrastructure.
 - Automated storage provisioning for EMC VMAX and IBM SVC, as well as performed health checks using Ansible.
 - Built CI/CD pipelines using Azure DevOps and Oracle DevOps to enable seamless software delivery.